Mohamed3Walid/biotac_matlab/README.md

 Use the biotac_data class contained in the **@biotac_data** directory

 1. Add the `biotac_matlab` directory to your MATLAB path
-2. Create a biotac_data object:
+2. Create a biotac_data object in Matlab:

     <code>
     x = biotac\_data\( \);